-- If you are doing JNDI lookups behind a load balancer, you must configure the back-end messaging workers. - Clients connecting to the load balancer must re-use the initial connections to the load balancer.
+- If JNDI lookups occur on the messaging servers behind the load balancer, you must configure the back-end messaging workers. - Clients connecting to the load balancer must reuse the initial connections to the load balancer to ensure they communicate with the same server.
 Clients connecting to a load balancer must not use the cluster topology to connect to the load balancer.
+Using the cluster topology might result in messages being sent to a different server, which might result in disruptions to transaction processing.